 Hygiene and campus cleaning practices

 Custodians have been trained in CDC sanitizing protocol and continue to clean and disinfect areas throughout the day.
-This includes sanitizing touch points such as light switches, phones, door handles, railings, etc. Some restrooms have been taken out of service to minimize the number of facilities that need to be cleaned multiple times throughout the day.
+This includes sanitizing touch points such as light switches, phones, door handles, railings, etc.

 The college is providing disposable wipes for students and employees to sanitize their work areas.
 All individuals are encouraged to wash their hands frequently, and make use of hand sanitizer dispensers located throughout all buildings on campus.